Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 ## Chainlink Data Feeds
 - `Chainlink Data Feeds` are responsible for powering over $50 billion in the DeFi world.
 This network of Chainlink nodes aggregates data from various `exchanges` and `data providers`, with each node independently verifying the asset price.
+- They aggregate this data and deliver it to a reference contract, the `price feed contract`, in a single transaction.
+Each contract will store the pricing details of a specific cryptocurrency.

+## Chainlink CRF
+- The `Chainlink VRF (Verifiable Random Function)` provides a solution for generating provably random numbers, ensuring true fairness in applications such as NFT randomization, lotteries, and gaming.
+These numbers are determined off-chain, and they are immune to manipulation.